-It has been over eight years since the last encryption protocol update, but the new TLS 1.3 has now been finalized as of March 21st, 2018.
-The exciting part for the WordPress community and customers here at Kinsta is that TLS 1.3 includes a lot of security and performance improvements.
+It has been over eight years since the last encryption protocol update, but the final version of TLS 1.3 has now been published as of August 2018. 👏 The exciting part for the WordPress community and customers here at Kinsta is that TLS 1.3 includes a lot of security and performance improvements.
 With the HTTP/2 protocol update in late 2015, and now TLS 1.3 in 2018, encrypted connections are now more secure and faster than ever.
-Read more below about the changes coming with TLS 1.3 and how it can benefit you as a WordPress site owner.
+Read more below about the changes with TLS 1.3 and how it can benefit you as a WordPress site owner.

 TLS stands for Transport Layer Security and is the successor to SSL (Secure Sockets Layer).
 TLS provides secure communication between web browsers and servers.
 The connection itself is secure because symmetric cryptography is used to encrypt the data transmitted.
 The keys are uniquely generated for each connection and are based on a shared secret negotiated at the beginning of the session, also known as a TLS handshake.